nginxinc/nginx-basics-workshops/lab4/readme.md

 - See `Lab0` for instructions on setting up your system for this Workshop
 - Familiarity with basic Linux commands and commandline tools
 - Familiarity with basic Docker concepts and commands
-- Familiarity with basic HTTP and HTTPS protocol
+- Familiarity with basic HTTP protocol

 ## Build the Workshop Environment with Docker Compose